The first real estate investment I ever made was done through a real estate crowdfunding

 With debt deals, you act as the bank.
 You agree to lend the borrower (often a fix and flipper) money at a set rate of interest.
 You will be paid back at a predetermined rate, usually on a monthly basis, and paid interest owed.

 At the very end of the term, you’re paid back the principal (the original amount of money) you invested.
-These types of deals are easy to understand, because you’ve likely dealt with something very similar when buying a car or house.
+These types of deals are easy to understand because you’ve likely dealt with something very similar when buying a car or house.

 Income from a debt deal is taxed as ordinary income.
 You don’t participate in any upside, but you are paid back first before any other investors are paid back.

-An equity means that you participate in the upside, that you’re essentially a part owner in the property.
+Equity means that you participate in the upside, that you’re essentially a part owner in the property.
 There are a few types of equity deals.

 With a single syndication deal, you’re investing in a single property.

-If it's a classic apartment deal, the sponsor (the ones running the deal) uses investor capital to purchase an existing apartment building, renovate, and improve current rental income.
+If it's a classic apartment deal, the sponsor (the ones running the deal) uses investor capital to purchase an existing apartment building, renovate it, and improve current rental income.
 The sponsors of the deal agree to pay you a certain preferred return before they participate in any profit.
 After hitting that return, then they'll like return your capital, then start to split profits.

 If it's a syndication deal involving new construction like the development of an apartment, office, or retail space, the payment structure will likely be completely different.
 In this case, you often just get your capital back at the end of the deal, plus a portion of the profits.